 A sexual health check is a check-up by a doctor or nurse and usually includes an STI test.

-It might seem a little awkward getting a Sexual Health Check but rest assured that these checks are a normal part of healthcare.
+It might seem a little awkward getting a sexual health check but rest assured that these checks are a normal and regular part of healthcare.
+Getting an STI test is quick, easy and confidential.

 Testing usually involves a urine sample or swab.
 A blood test may be needed for some STIs and blood-borne viruses.